Honda Insight Insurance Rates

 Rates are averaged for all Honda Insight models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Saving money on car insurance takes having a decent driving record, having above-average credit, eliminating unnecessary coverage, and attention to physical damage deductibles.
-Invest time comparing rates every year by requesting quotes from direct companies like GEICO and Progressive, and also from several local insurance agents.
+Saving money on auto insurance consists of having a decent driving record, having above-average credit, eliminating unnecessary coverage, and consideration of higher deductibles.
+Invest time comparing rates every couple of years by getting rate quotes from direct companies like GEICO and Progressive, and also from local independent and exclusive agents.

-The following items are a summary of the coverage data covered in the charts and tables above.
+The following items are a brief review of the material that was covered in the charts and tables above.

 - Increasing deductibles can save around $450 each year